project-zot/zot/examples/README.md

           "actions": ["read", "create", "update"]
         }
       ],
-      "defaultPolicy": ["read", "create"],                     # default policy which is applied for authenticated users, other than "charlie"=> so these users can read/create repositories
+      "defaultPolicy": ["read", "create", "delete", "detectManifestCollision"], # default policy which is applied for authenticated users, other than "charlie"=> so these users can read/create/delete repositories and also can detect manifests collision.
-      "anonymousPolicy": ["read]                               # anonymous policy which is applied for unauthenticated users => so they can read repositories
+      "anonymousPolicy": ["read"]                               # anonymous policy which is applied for unauthenticated users => so they can read repositories
     },
     "tmp/**": {                                                # matches all repos under tmp/ recursively "defaultPolicy": ["read", "create", "update"]            # so all users have read/create/update on all repos under tmp/ eg: tmp/infra/repo